benmvp/react-workshop/02-components/README.md

 The attributes passed to components are called "props."
 Those props are then available under `this.props` within the component class definition.

-Components can also be declared using functions instead of classes:
+By the way, components can also be declared using functions instead of classes:

 ```js
 const EmailListItem = ({from, subject}) => (